+But for the purpose of this article, we’re talking about bigger grow systems that you could do some real indoor farming with during the colder months.
 The Farm 12XL and the Farm 24XL grow 12 or 24 plants respectively, but they are grown indoors like they would grow outdoors in a container garden, from the ground up.
-This didn’t seem to me like the most efficient use of space, which was also echoed in the reviews I read, so ultimately I never ended up trying an Aerogarden even though, of the three, they have the most reviews and are a household name.
+This didn’t seem to me like the most efficient use of space, which was also echoed in the reviews I read, so ultimately I never ended up trying the bigger Aerogarden models even though, of the three, they have the most reviews and are a household name.

 In terms of growing traditional, bigger vegetables, the Aerogarden may be the better fit than the other two choices, but I imagine you’ll sacrifice volume with the limited space, and personally I don’t need a bunch of smelly tomato plants growing indoors with all the fuss of hand-pollinating them; I can wait until summer for tomatoes.

-The Click & Grow Smart Garden is the first indoor garden I tried, and I used it for years to grow herbs.
+The Click & Grow Smart Garden (first the 3-pod, then the 9-pod) is the first indoor garden I’d ever tried, and I used it for years to grow herbs.
 In terms of growing herbs for the winter, this is all any chef needs for a kitchen garden.
-I used the Smart Garden 9 which is just $200.
+I used the Smart Garden 9 most which is just under $300.

-For equal comparison’s sake, the model most close to the AeroGarden above is the Click & Grow “Smart Garden 27”, which looks comically like it’s just three smart gardens on a stand.
+For equal comparison’s sake, the model most close to the AeroGarden above is the Click & Grow “Smart Garden 27”, which looks comically like it’s just three 9-pod Click & Grow Smart Gardens on a stand.
 I haven’t used three at a time, for the record, but just one is enough to have an opinion, which is this.

-I also found that the pods, which are reusable, tended to get mold in the filter that couldn’t be removed.
+I also found that the pods, which are reusable, tended to get mold in the filter that couldn’t be removed and are meant to be re-used.
 The seed pods, which you purchase from Click & Grow are made of a patented “smart soil” which already has the nutrients in it that plants need.
 The fact that they use soil makes it easy to transplant your herbs outside, which is nice if it’s summer, but you can also move them into a container.